ChatGPT uses web search in 80%+ of the prompts

 United States performance

-The United States showed a 64% web search and grounding rate — below the global average but still significantly higher than commonly reported.
+The US showed a 64% web search and grounding rate, below the global average but still well above the commonly reported figures.

 | Country | Grounding Rate |